 Pacific Heights is one of the most charming neighborhoods in the city that occupies a stretch of Fillmore Street lined with cute cafes, upscale boutiques, funky gift shops and delicious restaurant options.

 PALACE OF FINE ARTS

-It was built for the Panama-Pacific Exhibition in 1915, but now the Palace of Fine Arts serves as a park and exhibition space in San Francisco's Marina District.
+It was built for the Panama-Pacific Exhibition in 1915, but now the Palace of Fine Arts serves as a park and exhibition space in San Francisco’s Marina District.
 The whimsical creation looks like something out of an ancient Greek Roman fairytale, an ornate golden palace of soaring archways and colonnades that surround a spectacular rotunda.
-The Palace of Fine Arts is a popular spots for tourists, locals and wedding photographers, so best to arrive early if you plan to take photos.
+The Palace of Fine Arts is a popular spot for tourists, locals and wedding photographers, so best to arrive early if you plan to take photos.